Laingsburg, South Africa: Geography

 Laingsburg is situated along the N1 route, at Lat: -33.20, Long: 20.85, in the Western Cape province of South Africa.

 The town is situated in the Great Karoo, a semi-desert region of South-Africa.
 The town's total rainfall is about 150mm per year.
 The main water supply is a fountain in the Moordenaars Karoo area.
 Although the Buffels River runs right through the town, the river hardly ever has any water.
 Summers are extremely hot and dry, with temperatures usually exceeding 30 °C. Winters are crisp to sometimes very cold, with snow occasionally occurring in the surrounding region.
-The Seweweekspoort Pass is located along to the R323 to the south of the town.
+The Seweweekspoort Pass is located along the R323 to the south of the town.

 Economy

 Laingsburg's economy is mainly based on farming of goats, sheep, lucerne (Alfalfa), fruit and vegetables.